SwayaanTechnologies/JavaScript/README.md

 In this example, the cookie contains three name-value pairs: "name1=value1", "name2=value2", and "name3=value3".
 You can then access these values individually when needed.

-Is there anything specific you'd like to know or do with cookies containing multiple names?

 ### Deleting Cookies